1966 Nigerian counter-coup

-The 1966 Nigerian counter-coup, or the so-called "July Rematch", was the second of many military coups in Nigeria.
+The 1966 Nigerian Counter-coup (also known as the "July Rematch") was the second of many military coups in Nigeria.
 It was masterminded by Lt.
-Colonel Murtala Muhammed and many northern military officers.
-The coup began as a mutiny at roughly midnight on 28 July 1966 and was a reaction to the killings of Northern politicians and Officers by some soldiers on 15 January 1966 (see 1966 Nigerian coup d'état).
-The July mutiny/counter coup resulted in the murder of Nigeria's first military Head of State General Johnson Aguiyi-Ironsi and Lt Colonel Adekunle Fajuyi (who was hosting a visiting Aguiyi-Ironsi) in Ibadan by disgruntled northern non-commissioned officers (NCOs).
+Colonel Murtala Muhammed and many other northern military officers.
+The coup began as a mutiny at roughly midnight of 28 July 1966 and was a reaction to the killings of Northern politicians and officers by some soldiers on 15 January 1966 (see 1966 Nigerian coup d'état).
+The coup resulted in the murder of Nigeria's first military Head of State General Johnson Aguiyi-Ironsi and Lt Colonel Adekunle Fajuyi (who was hosting a visiting Aguiyi-Ironsi) in Ibadan by disgruntled northern non-commissioned officers (NCOs).
 Upon the termination of Ironsi's government, Lt.
-Colonel Yakubu Gowon was appointed Head of State by the July 1966 coup conspirators.
+Colonel Yakubu Gowon was appointed Head of State by the coup conspirators.

 Reasons for the counter-coup

 According to historian Max Siollun northern soldiers had a list of grievances following the aborted 15 January 1966, coup which led to the planning of the counter-coup.
 A list of their grievances were: